kareem0o0/dynamic-gesture-voice-control-interface/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- Linux (tested on Ubuntu/Debian) or Windows
+- Linux (tested on Ubuntu/Debian) for the main branch or Windows (for windows branch)
 - Camera (for gesture control)
 - Microphone (for voice control)
 - UART-compatible controller (via Bluetooth, USB serial, or other serial interface)